behouba/msr_2025/readme.md

-# MSR 2025: Analysis Of The Evolution of Libraries in Maven Central Ecosystem
+# Maven Central Ecosystem Evolution Analysis (MSR 2025)

-This repository contains the code and instructions to reproduce the analysis conducted for our study on the evolution of libraries within the Maven Central ecosystem.
-The study focuses on two key research questions:
+This repository is part of the final project for the course **LOG6307E - Release Engineering and Mining Software Repositories** at **Polytechnique Montréal**.
+It is based on the [MSR 2025 Mining Challenge](https://2025.msrconf.org/track/msr-2025-mining-challenge) and focuses on analyzing the evolution of libraries in the Maven Central ecosystem.

+The team aims to answer two key research questions:
 1. **Do libraries tend to use more dependencies than in the past?**
 2. **Is the rhythm of library releases higher than in the past, and how has this rhythm evolved over time?**